ZoneMinder/zmeventnotification/docs/guides/developers.rst

-Thes only show Client-->Server messages.
+These only show Client-->Server messages.
 Responses are not shown.

 Mute all notifications: